Skip to content

 • Be in touch with their own interests, life goals, and sources of well-being – and a strong desire to learn to help others

-• Be flexible and open to multiple, personally chosen pathways forward in recovery and living in the community (comfortable knowing that no one way forward in recovery and community living fits everyone)
+• Be flexible and open to multiple, personally chosen pathways in recovery and living in the community (recognizing that no single approach works for everyone)

 • Be strong in their belief that people can move forward in life in recovery – and have the ability to convey this perspective to others